robert1003/web-programming-110-1/hw1/README.md

 ## Design

-* left side is album list
+* left side is album list.
+Currently there is two albums
 * right side is pictures in that album (not clickable as it is a static site)
+* right upper side is a picture preview section
 * pictures will enlarge when hover over
+* pictures can be set at the preview section by clicking them
-* pictures can be downloaded by clicking them
+* picture in the preview section can be downloaded by clicking them
 * support two screen size: phone mode and normal mode

 ## CSS animation